Jamie Little

 In 2021, Little began serving as the lead play-by-play announcer for Fox Sports' coverage of the ARCA Menards Series.
 She is the first woman to be the lead television play-by-play announcer for a national motorsports series.

 Personal life

-Little is a 2001 graduate of San Diego State University.
-Attended Greenspun Junior High School and graduated 8th grade in 1992.
+Little attended Greenspun Junior High School and graduated eighth grade in 1992.
 Attended Green Valley High School.
+She is a 2001 graduate of San Diego State University.

 In December 2010, Little married Cody Selman in La Jolla, California.
 On August 9, 2012, she gave birth to a boy, Carter Wayne Selman.
-On October 24, 2016, Jamie and Cody welcomed Sierra Lynn Selman, the couple's 2nd born child.
+On October 24, 2016, Jamie and Cody welcomed daughter Sierra Lynn Selman.

-Selman & Little own two Jimmy John's franchises in Las Vegas.

 Little and her family live in Carmel, Indiana.

+Selman and Little used to own two Jimmy John's franchises in Las Vegas, however Little confirmed in 2024 she no longer owned them.
+She owns a Nothing Bundt Cakes franchise in Indianapolis, Indiana, in addition to a rental property in Tennessee.